Pisti332/harmonicrainbow/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap the project.
+This section lists any major technologies used in the project.

 * [![SpringBoot][Spring]][spring-url]
 * [![PostgreSQL][PostgreSQL]][postrgesql-url]